-These are the questions we ask ourselves when we see creepy crawlers in our homes, and usually we follow it up with a "how do I make them go away!"
+What is that crawling across the counter?
+Looks like an ant....but what kind?
+Will it bite me?
+Are there more?
+These are the questions we ask ourselves when we see creepy crawlers in our homes, and usually, we follow it up with a "how do I make them go away!"
 This time of year we see a lot of ants, outside and sometimes inside.

 Their name comes from the smell that emits when you crush them, and these ants are one of the most troublesome pests to combat.
-The reason being, the colonies are HUGE, with more than 10,000 ants and multiple queens.
+The reason is, the colonies are HUGE, with more than 10,000 ants and multiple queens.
 These ants are pretty smart too, the usual pesticide you grab at your local DIY store won't cut it.
 Those are repellents, and these ants will literally move a few feet away to avoid it and find another way in.
 As Chad Diller points out, "It is virtually impossible to remedy an infestation from this variety of ants without professional help.
 In fact, we’ve noticed that the more a property owner has done to get rid of Odorous House Ants, the more difficult it is for us to get rid of them."
 So if you catch one, and squish it between your fingers and smell something nasty, like rotten coconut, don't spray!
 Call your local friendly pest control professional, it's worth it.

 One of the largest ants found in this area, the carpenter ant often makes tunnels in rotting trees or wood, but they will nest in any hollow area that is close to food or water.
 And they will forage up to 300 feet for food!
 That's crazy far for an ant!
-And once they get inside through small cracks or crevices, carpenter ants long islandthey can infest wood, insulation, or hollow spaces/cavities.
+And once they get inside through small cracks or crevices, carpenter ants can infest wood, insulation, or hollow spaces/cavities.
 Common misconception: carpenter ants eat wood.
 This is not true!
 They hollow out wood to make nests for their young, but they prefer to eat honey-dew like most ants.
 This is a sweet solution produced by aphids.

 How do you prevent ants from nesting in your home?